 As a consequence, we don’t have to worry about the quality of the API in the finished doses; instead, we have to make sure that the finished product matches its specifications.
 If you are using a raw API material that is about to expire, you must have adequate scientific evidence to verify that it will fulfill the specifications for the whole shelf life of the finished dosage product.

 When is it acceptable for an API manufacturer to extend an API Retest Date?

 A retest date is used to check that the API is still appropriate for usage.
 Based on strong science and long-term stability data for that API, as well as testing of the particular batch that has been stored according to label conditions, the API producer may extend the retest date of a single batch.
 In some areas, regulatory authority permission for the batch’s retest date extension may be necessary.

 If an API manufacturer wishes to modify (i.e., extend) the retest date for future batches of an API, it must do adequate stability testing to justify the change and submit the new retest date and accompanying data in a regulatory filing as specified by regional standards.

-Is it Safe to the usage of Expired Raw Materials in Manufacturing that is near expiry?
+Is it Safe to the usage of Expired Raw Materials in Manufacturing that are near expiry?

 To begin, you must confirm that API is still as per assay requirements For some raw materials that have reached their expiration date, you must retest them.

-If the assay is still within the criteria (see the monograph instead the references such as USP/BP/EP) you may use that raw materials for the production/manufacturing process.
+If the assay is still within the criteria (see the monograph instead of the references such as USP/BP/EP) you may use those raw materials for the production/manufacturing process.